 • Generally requires a board of elections to send a mailing to each registered elector 60 days before the general election in an evennumbered year notifying the elector of the day of the election and of the location of the elector's polling place.
-This notice, which must be sent by nonforwardable mail, must include a reminder, in bold type, stating the following (R.C.
-3501.19(A)):

-Voters must bring identification to the polls in order to verify identity.
-Identification may include a current and valid photo identification, or a copy of a current utility bill, bank statement, government check, paycheck, or other government document, other than this reminder, that shows the voter's name and current address.
-Voters who do not provide one of these documents will still be able to vote by providing the last four digits of the voter's Social Security number and by casting a provisional ballot.
-Voters who do not have any of the above forms of identification, including a Social Security number, will still be able to vote by signing an affirmation swearing to the voter's identity under penalty of election falsification and by casting a provisional ballot.
-(See 'Voter identification and the meaning of "photo identification"," below.)
+This notice, which must be sent by nonforwardable mail, must include a reminder in bold type that the elector needs to bring to the polling place identification in the form of a current and valid photo identification, a copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows the name and current address of the elector, or the last four digits of the elector's Social Security number, but that the elector still will be able to vote if the elector does not have any of these forms of identification or the last four digits of the elector's Social Security number (see "Voter identification and the meaning of "photo identification"," below).
+The exception to the requirement is when the elector registered to vote within 30 days prior to that notice mailing date.
+(R.C.
+3501.19(A) and (C).)

-- Specifies an exception to the requirement: when the elector registered to vote within 30 days prior to that notice mailing date (R.C.
-3501.19(C)). - Requires a board of elections, if such a notice is returned, to mark the voter's name in the pollbook, and requires a voter whose name has been so marked to provide identification and vote by provisional ballot at the first election at which the voter appears to vote (R.C.
+• Requires a board of elections, if such a notice is returned, to mark the voter's name in the pollbook, and requires a voter whose name has been so marked to provide identification and vote by provisional ballot at the first election at which the voter appears to vote (R.C.
 3501.19(B)).